kz4/web-dev/README.md

 # Set environment variables on OpenShift
+OpenShift provides simple yet powerful cloud application hosting platform.
+When an account is created in OpenShift three free gears are provided.
+A gear can be a server, a database, or some development tool.
+Three gears will be used in OpenShift.
+One for a Node.js server, one for a MongoDB instance, and one for Rockmongo, a MongoDB database client.
+Additional gears are not free.
+OpenShift allows creating and hosting all sorts of other applications using other frameworks.
+We will be using Node.js and MongoDB for development and Rockmongo for debugging.

 Since I am using *oh my zsh* on my machine, the default shell is zsh shell instead of bash.
 So, to set environment variables locally, I do it in ```~/.zshrc```.
 If it's a bash shell, do it in ```~/.bash_profile```
 Fill in the **keys** for yourself, for example this is on my local ```.zshrc```:
 ```